 - Signing of a Coleg Gwent & University of South Wales Declaration Statement confirming that the student is aware of the RCVS Fitness to Practise requirements.
 This includes the disclosure of any and all physical and mental health conditions and disabilities, prior to enrolment on the course, so that careful consideration can be given to the student's ability to complete the RCVS Day One Competencies and Day One Skills in order to enter the Register of Veterinary Nurses after graduating from the course

 - Enrolment with the RCVS as a Student Veterinary Nurse £210

 - Coleg Gwent DBS Check £59.09 + update service £13/year

 - Coleg Gwent Student Veterinary Nurse name badge £6

 - Student Veterinary Nurse uniform for use whilst on Clinical Placement.
 The approximate cost of one pair of bottle green trousers and one green/white stripe tunic is £45.

-- You will also need to budget for transport, accommodation and living costs during your Clinical Placements as you will be working full time as an unpaid intern across the summer break after year one and year two.
+- You will also need to budget for transport, accommodation and living costs during your Clinical Placements as you will be working full time as an unpaid intern from the end of year two until the end of year three.

 Have any questions or are not sure if this is the right course for you?